kieviceb/TEKBOT-WEST-WRO-FE-PANAMA/README.md

 ## 🧠 Our Coach — Diego Delgado
 ### Age: 25
 Diego is the team’s **coach and mentor**, guiding the team through strategy, planning, and technical reviews.
-He is the **founder of Tekbot**, an organization dedicated to promoting STEM and robotics education.
+He is the **founder of Tekbot**, an organization dedicated to promoting STEM and robotics education for children and young people.
 Diego is a **former WRO participant** himself and has also coached teams in **FRC**, offering a broad perspective and deep expertise in robotics education.

 ---